-To withdraw a proposal before the call deadline use the "withdraw proposal" button from the 'My proposals' tab when logged in at the F & T Portal.
+To withdraw a proposal before the call deadline, use the "withdraw proposal" button from the 'My proposals' tab when logged in at the F&T Portal.
 After the call deadline proposals may be withdrawn at any moment until the day preceding the panel meetings where a final decision on the outcome of the evaluation of the proposal is established.
-A withdrawn proposal will not be considered for evaluation nor count against possible re-application restrictions as set out in the ERC Work Programme 2023.
+A withdrawn proposal will not be considered for evaluation nor count against possible re-application restrictions as set out in the ERC Work Programme 2025.

-To withdraw a proposal after the call deadline, please send an e-mail to the call-specific mailbox ERC-PoC-APPLICANTS@ec.europa.eu and include a signed scanned letter requesting the formal withdrawal.
-The letter should mention the name and the acronym of the proposal as well as the call identifier (for example ERC-2023-PoC).
+To withdraw a proposal after the call deadline, please send a message indicating a clear and unambiguous intention to withdraw the proposal to the call-specific mailbox ERC-PoC-APPLICANTS@ec.europa.eu.
+The letter should mention the name and the acronym of the proposal as well as the call identifier (for example ERC-2025-PoC).
+The applicant PI should use an e-mail address indicated in their application.
+If the message is sent by the Host Institution representative, the applicant PI should be in copy of the e-mail containing such a message.
 In the case of two or more proposals submitted by the same PI, the ERCEA services may ask the PI to withdraw one or more of those proposals.
 In the case of absence of reaction by the PI to this request, only the first eligible proposal will be evaluated.

-38 See also section 2.4 'Admissibility and eligibility check' in the ERC Rules of Submission and in the section "Proposal submission and description" of the ERC Work Programme 2023.
+$^{^{44}}$ See also section 2.4 'Admissibility and eligibility check' in the ERC Rules of Submission and evaluation and in the section

+[&]quot;Proposal submission and description" of the ERC Work Programme 2025.